 5. Track the Quality of Your Year

-If you have a new year’s resolution to be more positive and make most out of the upcoming year, you’ll love this little template.
+If you have a new year’s resolution to be more positive and make the most out of the upcoming year, you’ll love this little template.

 Make sure it has 365 squares and fill them up with a color every day.
 Choose what colors represent how well your day went.

 My personal recommendation: keep the positive days warm and bright.
-Red, orange, pink and yellow are great for that!
+Red, orange, pink, and yellow are great for that!

-6. Track Your Mood, Physical Activity and Sleep
+6. Track Your Mood, Physical Activity, and Sleep

-This is bullet journal spread offers a great way to track how physical activity and sleep influences your mood.
+This is a bullet journal spread offers a great way to track how physical activity and sleep influences your mood.
 It’s always great to look back and see whether these factors affect you.